mansam/fossbox/content/tmr9209-week-5-day-4.md

 Author: tmr9209
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Today we just resumed our discussion of combat systems since we have ...
+Summary: Today we just resumed our discussion of combat systems since we have determined that our setting will be choice 2, Tronopolis.
+To begin the day we looked at our top three choices from the previous week, including the combat systems with the six elements, the one with yin/yang, and the Runescape skill and grid base systems.
+After refreshing our memory and determining the advantages/disadvantages of each system we voted and determined that Runescape would be the best system.
+The next accomplishme ...

 Today we just resumed our discussion of combat systems since we have determined that our setting will be choice 2, Tronopolis.
 To begin the day we